 Jay's major research interests are occupational ergonomics and biomechanics.
-He is particularly interested in developing and evaluating evidence-based interventions to reduce physical exposures to reduce occupational injuries and illness and therefore improve workers' health and well-being.
-Jay is currently studying how the reduced exposure to whole-body vibration (WBV) affect the musculoskeletal health outcomes and disability.
-He is also interested in optimizing the human's interaction with mobile devices, virtual reality (VR), and augmented reality (AR).
+He is particularly interested in developing and evaluating evidence-based interventions to reduce physical exposures to reduce occupational injuries and illness and therefore improve workers' health and well-being in various industries including transportation, construction, mining, agriculture, forestry, and fishing.
+Jay is also interested in human-computer interactions such as Virtual Reality and Augmented Reality.

-Jay is the Principle Investigator of five externally-funded research projects:
+Jay is the Principle Investigator of seven externally-funded research projects: